d3x0r/STFRPhysics/AI/Revised/weak_field_observational_tests.md

 ds^2=-\frac{c^2}{(1+\Sigma)^2}\,dt^2+D^2\,dr^2+r^2\,d\Omega^2
 \]

 and its orbit equation, while the final section requires the rotating-source vector sector.
-The three-contribution structure identified in the dynamics paper — retardation mismatch, time-dilation steering, and cumulative displacement gradient — appears in the orbital tests as three aspects of the single geometric fact that the displacement modifies the time and radial components while leaving the angular sector Euclidean.
+The three-contribution structure identified in the dynamics paper — retardation mismatch, external-field kinematic steering, and cumulative displacement gradient — appears in the orbital tests as three aspects of the single geometric fact that the displacement modifies the time and radial components while leaving the angular sector Euclidean.
+The total coefficient \(\alpha=3\) is the primary result derived from the effective geometry; the decomposition into \(\alpha_1=1\), \(\alpha_2=1/2\), and \(\alpha_3=3/2\) is interpretive and matches the standard GR post-Newtonian breakdown.

 ## 2. Hafele-Keating: Direct Clock Transport